ggebbie/NobleGasRelic/README.md

 # PacificNobleGasRelic

+## Algorithms to invert modern oceanic noble gas anomalies for the history of sea level pressure

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > PacificNobleGasRelic

-It is authored by G Jake Gebbie.
+It is authored by G Jake Gebbie <ggebbie@whoi.edu>.

+# Scientific context

+The scientific context for the algorithms is given in `papers/Methods.pdf`.

 # Reproducibility